roaugusto/feefo-tech-assessment/backend-normalize-api/README.md

 ### Backend
 - Java with Spring Boot for business logic, data persistence, and communication with external services.
-- PostgreSQL database for storing data of organizations, donations, and sent emails.
+- PostgreSQL database for storing data of job titles.
 - Migrations were utilized for database schema management and version control.

 ### Additional Tools